Dan Vladar

 From - 2015, To - Present

 Daniel Vladar is a Czech professional ice hockey goaltender for the Philadelphia Flyers of the National Hockey League (NHL).
+Standing 6 feet 6 inches tall and catching with his left hand, he is one of the tallest goaltenders in the league.
 Selected by the Boston Bruins in the 2015 NHL entry draft, Vladar played several years in his native Czech Republic before moving to North America in 2015.
 After four seasons in the minor leagues, he made his NHL debut with the Bruins during the 2020 Stanley Cup playoffs.

 Early Life and Background